IBM/BlueXolo/User_Guide.md

 ### Create Parameters

-To run any testing item in BlueXolo you need a **Local Network Connection Profile** to connect to an external server with Robot Framework installed, so you need to create some parameters first.
+To run any testing item in BlueXolo you need a **Local Network Connection Profile** to connect to an external server with Robot Framework installed, so you need to create some parameters first, by default the required parameters for a Local Network Connection are available in the **Base Connection Template**, but if you are working on a manually defined database there is a guide to create them.
 Open the menu and go to `Parameters`, click on the :heavy_plus_sign: and select _Local Network Connection_ as category group, give the name of _path_ and click on `Create`.
 Finally, replicate this process to create other three parameters _user_, _passwd_ and _host_.